RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 3.md

 Answer: A

-### Question # 96 -	Melissa is designing her organization’s data retention policy.
-Which of the following is not a common component of a data retention policy?
+### [important] Question # 96 -	Melissa is designing her organization’s data retention policy.
+Which of the following is [not] a common component of a data retention policy?
 A.	Retention periods
 B.	Data value
 C.	Regulatory compliance